mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 have the cognitive capacity to hold all possible truths and it's just easier to be rigid in our ways.

-When you are dealing with value rigidity, slow down, step back and just watch the machine like you would a fishing line.
+When you are dealing with value rigidity, slow down, step back and just observe the machine.

-"Ego gumption" is another trap that the narrator introduces that he says isn't entirely separate from value rigidity.
+"Ego gumption" is another trap that the narrator introduces that he says isn't entirely separate from value rigidity because in order to retain one's ego, one often believes that they must stand by their values indefinitely.
 Ego gumption is when you have a high evaluation of yourself and your ability to recognize new facts is weakened.
-"Your ego isolated you from Quality reality".
+"Your ego isolates you from Quality reality".

 > These false [personality] images are deflated so rapidly and completely you're bound